plackyhacker/plackyhacker.github.io/binary/wdeg-stack-pivot.md

 00007ffb`e7984000  01 00 01 00 01 00
 ```

-This appears to be some sort of global flag(s) that switches on mitigations for WDEG in the `PayloadRestrictions` module.
+This appears to be some sort of global flag(s) that switches on mitigations for WDEG in the `PayloadRestrictions` module, similar to the EMET implementation.

 It is difficult to confirm this from open sources, however there is a code snippet on GitHub by [spiralBLOCK](https://github.com/SpiralBL0CK/Bypass-PayloadRestrictions.dll-wdeg-rop-mitigation-/blob/main/main.c) that seems to attempt null out this memory location (although it looks like incomplete/erroneous code):